mouseless/learn-nuxt/setup-guide.md

 the images in the files that are not on the index page in the prerender phase.
 In this way, it searches the image under the relevant file.

+See `ProseImg.vue` component in `components/Prose` folder for how to fix trailing slash issue.

 See here for possible img cases.
 [test](./test/index.md)